Towards Fully Passive Time-Bin Quantum Key Distribution over Moving Free-Space Channels: Experiment

-By passing through the PTC, the polarized signal photons are converted to appropriate time-bin states and are then sent across the \SI{15}{\meter} multi-mode fiber (Corning InfiniCor 300 62.5/125).
-The channel is a graded-index fiber which has a core size of \SI{62.5}{\micro\meter} and a numerical aperture of $0.275$.
-The estimated maximum modal dispersion for this fiber is \SI{0.353}{\nano\second\per\kilo\meter} which amounts to a negligible \SI{5.2}{\pico\second} over the \SI{15}{\meter} length.
-Despite the relatively short link distance, extensions to farther distances (several kilometers) are possible as permitted by both the modal dispersion and the fiber losses.
-A field widened multi-mode time-bin analyzer (TA) is used to measure the time-bin encoded photons after they pass through the quantum channel \cite{jin2019genuine}.
-The optical layout of the TA is shown in figure~\ref{fig:setup}.
+A field widened multi-mode time-bin analyzer (TA) is used to measure the time-bin encoded photons after passing through the quantum channel~\cite{jin2019genuine}.
+The optical layout of the TA is shown in Fig.~\ref{fig:setup}.
 The TA uses a $4f$ imaging system in each arm.
-No phase stabilization is used to obtain a phase reference between the PTC and the TA.
-In fact, the relative phase of the PTC and TA are allowed to drift with ambient noise.
-In some photon exchanges, a piezoelectric actuator is used to deliberately induce a phase change in the TA to demonstrate the robustness of the protocol (figure~\ref{fig: results2}).
-The outputs of the TA are coupled into multi-mode fibers connected to single photon avalanche diodes.
-A time tagging unit is used to record the detection events and coincidence analysis is done to calculate the correlations in the various bases.
-The use of a single time tagging unit is not secure and two independent time tagging units, one each at Alice and Bob, are needed to properly perform QKD.
-However, the single time tagging unit is sufficient for this demonstration.
-After the photon exchange, the coincidence counts are sorted by detection basis and the various expectation values and parameters of the key rate equations are calculated.
+The relative phase of the PTC and TA are allowed to drift with ambient noise.
+In some photon exchanges, a piezoelectric actuator is used to deliberately induce phase modulation of the relative path difference between the two paths of the TA, demonstrating the robustness of the protocol (Fig.~\ref{fig: results2}).
+The outputs of the TA are coupled into multi-mode fibers and detected by silicon single photon avalanche diodes (Excelitas SPCM-AQRH).
+In the moving free-space channel demonstration, the TA is connected to the end of the receiver telescope using the \SI{15}{\meter} MMF.
+A time tagging unit (UQDevices Logic-16) is used to record the detection events and coincidence analysis is done to calculate the correlations in the various bases.